bitmakerlabs/wdi-february-2019/26-project-planning/README.md

-# Analyzing and planning a new Rails app
+# Analyzing and planning a new web app

-Today we will be looking at how to go about planning and thinking through a Rails application.
+Today we will be looking at how to go about planning and thinking through a new project.
 We will be talking about some of the things that need to be done before you start coding.

 ## Agenda
 After this lesson, you will know: